Dabbling in Jet Lag

 Was Strasbourg Always a Part of France?

 No, Strasbourg was not always a part of France.
-It has been under the control of many different ruling powers over the centuries, including Germany.
+In fact, it has been controlled by many different ruling powers over the centuries.

 Seeing its strategic value, Louis XIV of France annexed it in 1681.
 And this is where Strasbourg’s dizzying history begins.